chrisruffalo/ee-config/README.md

 ## Extending EE-Configuration default behavior

 There are two extendable behaviors in EE-Config.
 Each of these is governed by a strategy.
-These strategies can be overriden to produce different behaviors for finding resources and files.
+These strategies can be overridden to produce different behaviors for finding resources and files.

 **Each of these strategies *must* have a public no-arg constructor.**  If they do not then they will not be usable and the default implementation of each will be used instead.